-Beyond the classroom: The focus of this section is the provision beyond curriculum music, including extra-curricular activities, including individual and small group instrumental/vocal lessons, choirs, instrumental ensembles and performance opportunities.
+Beyond the classroom: The focus of this section is the provision beyond curriculum music, including instrumental learning, ensembles and performances.

-Bronze Silver Gold Platinum

-Developing Emerging Engaging Stretching

-Beyond the classroom Singing takes place infrequently and repertoire is not varied.
+Bronze Silver Gold Platinum (Developing) (Emerging) (Engaging) (Stretching) Beyond the classroom Singing takes place infrequently and repertoire is not varied.
 There are opportunities to perform but only for a small number of children.
 There may be barriers to participation.
 Facilitation of individual and/or small group instrumental/vocal lessons is limited and inconsistent.
-Musical skills and interests cannot be extended as the enrichment offer is limited and local opportunities are not signposted.
-Singing takes place regularly and engages all students.
+Musical skills and interests cannot be extended as the enrichment offer is limited and local opportunities are not signposted Singing takes place regularly and engages all students.
 Repertoire is varied, relevant and appropriate.
 All students are involved in regular school performances with events taking place at least termly.
 Visiting Music Teachers offer individual and/or small group instrumental/vocal lessons during the school day and parent/s carers know how to sign up for lessons.
 Children and families facing the largest barriers are given support to engage in music, both as part of and beyond the curriculum e.g. through Pupil Premium or other funding.
 Musical skills and interests are extended through extra-curricular music activities, such as music clubs, and all children are given the opportunity to participate.
 Local opportunities are signposted.
 Singing is embedded into the life of the school and every student's experience, drawing on a wide range of varied, relevant and appropriate repertoire, and developing musicianship.
 Music is a prominent component of school life in all key stages; music is performed in assemblies and events, and there is collaboration with other subjects, notably in performing arts.
-Provision is diverse, valuing all musical styles, genres and traditions equally.
-Music-making is high quality and stretching, reflected in extra-curricular music activities that draw on the skills, talents and interests of staff, including Visiting Music Teachers.
-The school actively pursues external funding sources to support further music-making opportunities.
+Provision embraces diversity, valuing all musical styles equally.
+High-quality, challenging musicmaking extends into extra-curricular activities, shaped by the expertise and enthusiasm of staff, including Visiting Music Teachers The school actively pursues external funding sources to support further music-making opportunities.
 Students are nurtured and supported to engage with local and regional ensembles, including those supported by the Hub.
 Students are excited, keen and motivated, with sustained engagement in music is within and beyond the classroom.
 A long-term singing strategy ensures progression for all children.
 Staff across the school can support singing.
 Music-making across the whole school is of a high quality with formal monitoring systems in place to support good practice.
 The school is actively involved in local, regional and national music events.
 It is evident that music plays an important role in the life and ethos of the school.
 Most students are excited, keen and motivated, with sustained engagement in music is within and beyond the classroom.